annaphp/spring_notes/spring_review_answers.md

 - data stored(key value pairs) about a user on the client-side (browser)

 What is a session?
-- data stored accross multiple http requests on a servers side.
+- data stored across multiple http requests on a servers side.
 A user is assigned an id which is send with each request to the server in order to identify the user.

 What 2 main interfaces help spring security understand a user based on the username?